Enjoying Summer in Spain: Best Activities in 6 Spanish Cities

 Locals dance the night away in traditional dress at the La Paloma Festival.
 Photo credit: Barcex

-Summer in Spain: Things to do in Barcelona
+Summer Activities in Barcelona

 Spending time in beautiful Barcelona is one of our favorite things to do during summer in Spain.
 The lively atmosphere in the Mediterranean city can’t be beat!